learn-co-curriculum/react-hooks-redux-toolkit/README.md

 You can see the full, working code in the solution branch.

-## Summary
+## Conclusion

 Using Redux Toolkit can help remove a lot of the "boilerplate" setup code for working with Redux.
 It can also help save us from some of the common pitfalls of working with Redux, such as mutating state.
 Finally, it also gives us a way to structure our async code so that we can handle various loading states consistently and predictably.

 ## Resources